Secret #5 Surprising Procrastination

 The big, risky things in life usually offer the greatest benefits.

-Cleaning out the garage so a bigger, better project can happen.
+Or, cleaning out the garage so a bigger, better project can happen.
 Keeping the garage in a shambles is a handy excuse not to get started.

 Parking an idea in the realm of possibility – and leaving it there – means we can’t fail.

-Fear and insecurity
+Fear and insecurity stink

 Worrying about what others think or trying to make everybody happy is the biggest possible wrench in the gears of motion.